 - Although the cost of publishing is entirely borne by public funds (through subscriptions, article fees and free peer review), the large profits are often privatised (by giant companies such as Elsevier and Springer Nature)

 These ideas are now commonplace throughout the echelons of the scientific community and I find myself wholeheartedly agreeing with them.

 I believe that the last point has a special status in that it is relatively easily addressed.
 New publishers (owned by (semi)governmental or non-profit organisations), preprint repositories and mandatory open-access policies for publicly funded science can realistically contribute to a breakdown of the publishing oligopoly and its indecent profit margins.
 I am quite optimistic that this will happen within the next decades.

 However, why is no change in sight regarding the first two points?
 I will contend that they are the consequences of a problem running much deeper than usually recognised and which will inevitably persist, in some form or other.

 The underlying problem: allocating resources

 The very nature of science makes it unintelligible to an overwhelming majority of people—even scientists are knowledgeable about only a single field.
 Yet, it is usually provided for by public institutions.
-This leads to the basic dilemma of science politics: why, and more importantly, how should an area that nobody understands be funded?
+This leads to the basic dilemma of science politics: why, and more importantly, how should subjects that nobody understands be funded?

 Let us assume that a more or less fixed global budget for science has already been decided upon (which is a problem in itself).
 Then the question breaks down into two components: